heremaps/here-sdk-examples/README.md

 # HERE SDK 4.x (Lite, Explore & Navigate Edition) - Examples for Android, iOS and Flutter

 ![License](https://img.shields.io/badge/license-Apache%202-blue)
 ![Platform](https://img.shields.io/badge/platform-Android-green.svg)
 ![Language](https://img.shields.io/badge/language-Java%208-orange.svg)
 ![Platform](https://img.shields.io/badge/platform-iOS-green.svg)
 ![Language](https://img.shields.io/badge/language-Swift%205.1.2-orange.svg)

+In this repository you can find the [latest example apps](examples/latest) that show key features of the HERE SDK in ready-to-use applications.

+## About the HERE SDK

 The [HERE SDK](https://developer.here.com/products/here-sdk) enables you to build powerful location-aware applications.
 Explore maps that are fast and smooth to interact with, pan/zoom across map views of varying resolutions, and enable the display of various elements such as routes and POIs on highly customizable map views.